bchav/beanstalk-docker-signup/README.md

 # Beanstalk Docker demo repo

-Source files for spinning up a Docker application on AWS Elastic Beanstalk.
+Source files for spinning up a Docker application on AWS Elastic Beanstalk, based on https://github.com/awslabs/eb-py-flask-signup

 The application is a "Sign Up" application for "A New Startup".
 The application inserts names and email addresses into Redis.